New Delhi–Firozpur Shatabdi Express

 The New Delhi–Firozpur Shatabdi Express was a Shatabdi class train operated by Indian Railways, running between from New Delhi to Firozpur.

-It operates as train number 12047 from New Delhi to Firozpur and as train number 12048 in the reverse direction serving the states of Delhi, Haryana & Punjab.
+It operates as train number 12047 from New Delhi to Firozpur and as train number 12048 in the reverse direction serving the states of Delhi, Haryana and Punjab.

 The train used to run as New Delhi Bhatinda Shatabdi.
 But since 7 October 2016 it has extended up to Firozpur.

 The train would run twice a week, on Monday and Friday, at 4AM from Firozpur, and would return from New Delhi at 4:20PM the same day.
 Three additional stops have been provided too — at Tohana in Haryana, and Kotkapura and Faridkot in Punjab since its extension up to Firozpur.

 Train

-The trains are fully Air-conditioned and of a much higher standard than most Indian rail coaches.
-Shatabdi Express travelers are provided with snacks, meals, coffee/tea, a one-litre water bottle/ 300ml packaged water (for short distance journey) provided by the railways owned and operated subsidiary "Rail Neer", and juice.
+The trains are fully air-conditioned and of a much higher standard than most Indian rail coaches.
+Shatabdi Express travellers are provided with snacks, meals, coffee/tea, a one-litre water bottle/ 300 ml packaged water (for short distance journey) provided by the railways owned and operated subsidiary "Rail Neer", and juice.

 The train runs with new imported LHB coaches on Monday and Friday.
 The cost of meals, breakfast etc. is all covered in the booking fare.